-Asian shares tumble on jitters over inflation, bond yields
+World shares mixed after broad slide on Wall Street

 Companies are warning that supply chain problems and higher prices could crimp sales and profits.
 The Federal Reserve has maintained that rising inflation is temporary and tied to those supply chain disruptions as the economy recovers from the pandemic.

-In other trading, U.S. benchmark crude oil gave up $1.29 to $74.00 per barrel in electronic trading on the New York Mercantile Exchange.
+In other trading, U.S. benchmark crude oil gave up 58 cents to $74.71 per barrel in electronic trading on the New York Mercantile Exchange.
 It lost 16 cents to $75.29 per barrel on Tuesday.